triton-inference-server/dali_backend/benchmarks/BM_efficientnet/README.md

 ### Setup + run
 Running both `Setup` and `Run` is required the first time the benchmark is conducted on a given rig.
-Please you the following command and provide the maximum batch size you expect (please refer to the section below for more information on the max batch size):
+Please use the following command and provide the maximal expected batch size (please refer to the section below for more information on the max batch size):
 ```bash
 $ cd <dali_backend-repo-path>/benchmarks/BM_efficientnet